When Women Stop Holding Everything Together

 Care is beautiful.

-The problem is when care slowly becomes self-erasure.
+The problem begins when care becomes expected.

 When worth becomes tied to usefulness.

-When receiving support feels uncomfortable.
+When caring for others feels natural, but receiving care feels uncomfortable.

 Eventually, something starts to strain.

-And then comes the disorienting part:
+And then comes the disorienting question:

 What happens when women stop holding everything together?